Pollot/dotfiles/installation/fedora.md

 sudo nvidia-settings
 ```

-3. Use lxappearance to change your GTK and cursor theme.
+3. Change your GTK and cursor theme using lxappearance.

+4. Change font to **Open Sans** and set its size to **11**.

-4. Change flatpak applications theme:
+5. Change flatpak applications theme:
 ```
 sudo flatpak override --filesystem=$HOME/.themes